GFlisch/Arc4u/Guidance/Yarp.md

 ##### CQRS via your reverse proxy (yarp).
-The beautifull aspect when you can intoduce a reverse proxy in your architecture is the capability to start in by being concentrated to the need of the business => You don't have to immediately think about CQRS and if you will add your caching layer immediately.
+The beautifull aspect when you can intoduce a reverse proxy in your architecture is the capability to start your application by being concentrated to the need of the business => You don't have to immediately think about CQRS and if you have to add your caching layer immediately.

 You simply implement your business.